jyp/prettiest/blog.md

 (Note that the above function recursively relies on the invariant being verified.)

-Other pitfalls include that text and spacing may not contain any newline, and nesting may not be negative.
+Other invariants include that text and spacing may not contain any newline, and nesting may not be negative.

 ### Example